KSKN

 KSKN (channel 22) is a television station in Spokane, Washington, United States, affiliated with The CW.
 It is owned by Tegna Inc. alongside CBS affiliate KREM (channel 2).
-Both stations share studios on South Regal Street in Spokane, while KSKN's transmitter is on Krell Hill southeast of Spokane.
+The two stations share studios on South Regal Street in the Southgate neighborhood of Spokane; KSKN's transmitter is on Krell Hill to the southeast.

 KSKN began broadcasting full programming in December 1983 as an independent station and remained on the air for less than four years, during which two successive owners filed for bankruptcy.
 It did not return to the air until 1994, airing home shopping programs until KREM took control of its operations in 1997.
 The station then affiliated with UPN and later The WB before becoming Spokane's CW affiliate in 2006.
 KSKN airs local morning and 10 p.m. newscasts from the KREM newsroom.

 History

 Early years

 In 1982, Broadcast Vision Television, a company owned by Lee Schulman, obtained the construction permit for KSKN and began construction on what would be the city's second UHF outlet after KAYU-TV (channel 28).
 Schulman planned for a news department, even including space for news in the station's offices at E4022 Broadway.

 KSKN signed on the air for a preview on September 30, 1983, airing a performance of the play Gypsy from the Spokane Civic Theatre.
 However, the station did not begin full-time broadcasting as a general-entertainment independent station until December 18.
 Broadcast Vision Television filed for bankruptcy in April 1985.
 The station scaled back operations to daily from 9 a.m. to 11 p.m.
 The station added more barter shows and dropped the stronger programming.
 Judgments from this first bankruptcy case continued to be awarded in federal court to creditors as late as 1988.

 In September 1985, KSKN was sold to Sun Continental Group over the objection of one of Broadcast Vision Television's creditors.
 The new owners, former owners of independent station KZAZ in Tucson, Arizona, returned the station to stronger programming and added most of the shows the previous owners lost.
 Tragedy struck on March 1, 1986, when Gene Adelstein died at the age of 55 while playing tennis in West Palm Beach, Florida.
 Ellen, Gene's widow, headed up the operation of the station.
 However, she had doubted the idea of buying into Spokane from the start.
 The station's finances began to deteriorate not long after.
 In February 1987, the station trimmed two and a half hours out of its broadcast day; in March, the station filed for bankruptcy again, and in May, it began airing home shopping programs 10 hours a day.
 On June 27, 1987, the ailing station went off the air.